 The Jeep Capitol of the World

 If off-road adventure is your thing, Ouray is your manifestation.
 World-renowned for its exceptional mountain routes, Ouray has even been awarded Jeep's Badge of Honor status.
-These routes have historical significance as early mining roads, travel through amazing topography, and are well maintained.
-You can expect to have a unique backcountry adventure with your Jeep, 4x4s, dirt bike, or other OHVs.
+These well maintained routes have historical significance as early mining roads and provide access to amazing topography.
+You can expect a unique backcountry adventure with your Jeep, 4x4s, dirt bike, or other off-road vehicles.

-There are many companies in the area that offer Jeep rentals and guided tours.
+Many companies in the area offer Jeep rentals and guided tours.
 We recommend taking advantage of the local experts who know their way around these mountain routes and have exceptional off-road driving skills.
 Thus allowing you to sit back and enjoy the amazing high-mountain landscapes.

 Recommend 4x4 Off-Road Routes

 Below are some recommended off-road routes to consider.
 However, there are more.
 Stop by the visitors center to pick up more information about four-wheeling in Ouray.

 Getting There: Follow the Camp Bird Road southwest of Ouray past the mine 10 miles up.

 Your Experience: Continue on the four-wheel drive road through the remains of the old Sneffels townsite, taking the right fork that says to Yankee Boy Basin.
 After stopping to enjoy Twin Falls, follow the trail to the end and into the basin just below the 14,000-foot peak of Mt.
 Sneffels.
 The last two miles may be very steep and rough, so you may want to park and hike the remaining distance.